Subtree Mode and Applications: Introduction

 \item We show that an analogous problem to \SM, where the input is a directed acyclic graph (DAG) instead of a tree and the sinks (nodes in the DAG with no outgoing edges) are colored instead of the tree leaves, is unlikely to be solved as fast as \SM.
 We do this by providing conditional lower bounds answering Q2 negatively for this problem.
 See \cref{sec:lb}.

 \item We present experiments on $4$ real datasets from different domains showing that our algorithm is \emph{at least one order of magnitude faster} and uses \emph{significantly less memory} compared to three natural baselines.
 For example, it processes a dataset whose tree has over $7$ billion nodes in less than $20$ minutes, while the most time- and space-efficient baseline needs about $6.5$ hours and uses $28\%$ more memory.
-We also present case studies showing the usefulness of our approach in the \CPM and \CSQ problems.
-In \CPM, our approach discovers patterns that reveal behavioral preferences about movies, books, or products, which prevail in different user subpopulations and are reflected in the literature, and in \CSQ it distinguishes between DNA sequences that belong to different entities.
+We also show the efficiency of our approach in \kDRQ and its usefulness in \CPM, \CSQ, and a phylogenetic tree annotation application.
+In \CPM, our approach discovers patterns that reveal behavioral preferences about movies, books, or products, which prevail in different user subpopulations and are reflected in the literature, in \CSQ it efficiently distinguishes between DNA sequences that belong to different entities, and in the last application it helps genotype-phenotype links detection.
 See \cref{sec:experiments}. \end{enumerate}

 \cref{sec:back} provides the background,~\cref{sec:baselines} baselines, and~\cref{sec:related} the related work.
 We conclude in Section~\ref{sec:conclusion}.